vfmd/vfmd-spec/doc/specification.md

 association map**</span> is an associative array that contains data from all the reference-resolution blocks in the document, that helps in mapping a _reference id_ to the _link url_ and _link title_ that the _reference id_ represents.
-It is used to resolve link references elsewhere in the document (either in a [closing link tag], or in an [image tag]).
+It is used in the [procedure for identifying link tags] and in the [procedure for identifying image tags] to resolve a reference id to a link url and, if available, a link title.

 [link reference association map]: #link-reference-association-map